 Several questions regarding the equivalence assessment under article 23 MiFIR/article 25(4) MiFID II remain open:

 - Will there will be two separate equivalence decisions for article 25 MiFID II and article 23 MiFIR or a combined one?

-- The wording of article 25(4) MiFID II (“third country regulated markets”) seems to provide the Commission with an equivalence decision mandate for regulated markets only.
-Will only regulated markets benefit from the equivalence decision and will MTFs and SIs located in third countries remain expelled?
+- The wording of article 25(4) MiFID II (“third country regulated markets”) seems to provide the European Commission with an equivalence decision mandate for regulated markets only.
+Will only regulated markets benefit from the equivalence decision and will MTFs and SIs located in third countries remain excluded?

-- Will equivalence decisions by the Commission be taken with regard to certain third countries in their entirety, or specific local trading venues only?
+- Will equivalence decisions by the European Commission be taken with regard to certain third countries in their entirety or specific local trading venues only?